5 (kinda harsh) reasons why you should learn Croatian

-This may seem like a “duh” reason, but if I had a kuna for every time I heard someone say they weren’t going to learn Croatian because “everyone in Croatia speaks English”, I could quit my jobs and drink coffee full time.
+This may seem like a “duh” reason, but if I had a few cents for every time I heard someone say they weren’t going to learn Croatian because “everyone in Croatia speaks English”, I could quit my jobs and drink coffee full time.

 Think about where you come from.
 If a foreigner moved to your native country and chose not to learn your language, how would you feel about that?

-If you are physically in the tourism hot spots, as in the dead center of cities like Zagreb, Split, Dubrovnik, Pula or Rijeka, then yes, many people will speak English.
-Croatia’s main business is tourism, so those working in tourism (agencies, hotels, restaurants, caffe bars) are most likely going to speak English well.
+If you are physically in the tourism hot spots, as in the dead center of cities like Zagreb, Split, Dubrovnik, Pula, or Rijeka, then yes, many people will speak English.
+Croatia’s main business is tourism, so those working in tourism (agencies, hotels, restaurants, cafe bars) most likely speak some level of English.

 You will encounter all levels of English, from near fluency to understandable to broken to understanding but not speaking to only knowing “please” and “thank you”.
 Generally (to which there are exceptions) younger people tend to speak English better because of the influx of Western television post-war, while older people don’t speak as much.

-Location also makes a big difference.
-Naturally, English is going to be rare in small country villages.
-However, I live only a 5-minute bus ride from Diocletian’s Palace and English ranges from sparse to non-existent.
+The location also makes a big difference.
+Naturally, English is going to be rare in small villages.
+However, I live only a 5-minute bus ride from Diocletian’s Palace in Split and English ranges from sparse to non-existent.
 I like it that way because it encourages me to speak and practice my Croatian.
 Best not to assume the tourism hubs in city centers are representative of an entire city or country.

 - Getting a driver’s license

 - Getting a personal tax card (if you are employed)